Get Paid to Exercise: 9 Apps That Pay You to Workout

 If you want to learn more about HealthyWage, read our review of the ways to get paid to lose weight.

-You may not think of Rakuten (formerly known as Ebates) as an app that lets you get paid to workout, but it’s an excellent option.
+You may not think of Rakuten (formerly known as Ebates) as an app that lets you get paid to workout, but it’s an excellent choice.
 Many know Rakuten as a way to earn cash back while shopping online.

 - Four percent cash back when you buy a Precor machine, plus cash back on certain equipment